-Maj Gen Dato Lai Chung Wah (Rtd) left us on the morning of 17 Apr 17 at Hospital Angkatan Tentera Tengku Mizan, Wangsa Maju, Kuala Lumpur.
+Maj Gen Datuk Lai Chung Wah (Rtd) left us on the morning of 17 Apr 17 at Hospital Angkatan Tentera Tuanku Mizan, Wangsa Maju, Kuala Lumpur.
 He hailed from Kampar, Perak and joined the Army on 27 Jul 1952.
 Among the Templer's 12, the first time ever when non Malay Potential Officers were selected for the Army.
 Trained in Port Dickson, Eaton Hall and Royal Military Academy Sandhurst, he graduated in 1955 and joined the 1st Bn Federation Regiment.
 He also graduated from the Command & Staff College, Quetta, Pakistan in 1963.

 Promoted to Colonel in 1971 he was made the 1st Commandant of PULADA, when the British handed over their Jungle Warfare Training Centre in Kota Tinggi, Johore.
 He was also the 2nd Commandant of the Defence College, Haigate with the rank of Brig Gen. Later whilst still at the College, he was promoted to Maj Gen, personal to holder.
 He's only the second Chinese officer ever to be granted that rank in his era.
 His final appointment before retirement, also a first, was Inspector General of the Army Inspectorate Team.

 He was awarded three Diplomas, one by the Armed Forces Defence College for Defence Strategy and Joint Operations Studies, The National Institute of Public Administration, Malaysia (INTAN) on Defence Resources Management in 1981 and Defence Resources Management Education Centre, Department of Defence, United States of America on Senior Defence Resources Management in 1983.